 The term business casual means different things to different companies.
 In some companies, it may be acceptable for women to wear capri pants or long shirts—but avoid these for formal business dealings.
 You want to project an image that you are a serious businessperson—not a mom coming from your child’s play date or a woman coming from the gym.

 How to Dress for Business Success

-For the purpose of business meetings and events, women should consider the following guidelines for business attire:
+For business meetings and events, women should consider the following guidelines for business attire:

-- Avoid Color and Pattern Extremes: You want to make a statement about your business, not a personal statement expressing your passion for purple polka dots.
+- Avoid color and pattern extremes: You want to make a statement about your business, not a personal statement expressing your passion for purple polka dots.
 Plaids and subtle patterns that appear solid from across a room are conservative and safest.
-Wide stripes and fabrics with a high sheen are too distracting for business meetings.
+Wide stripes and fabrics with high sheen are too distracting for business meetings.

-- Skirts and Dresses: The right color and material are important but the right length is critical.
-If you sit in a chair and exposure too much thigh with your legs crossed (or uncrossed) the outfit is too short.
-If your skirt has a slit it should be small, centered in the back, and no higher than the back of your knee.
+- Skirts and dresses: The right color and material are important, but the right length is critical.
+If you sit in a chair and expose too much thigh with your legs crossed (or uncrossed), the outfit is too short.
+If your skirt has a slit, it should be small, centered in the back, and no higher than the back of your knee.
 High slits in skirts are never appropriate.
 A slit should not impair mobility (such as walking and climbing stairs).
-If you cannot walk comfortably in a skirt it is too small or too tight.
+If you cannot walk comfortably in a skirt, it is too small or too tight.

-- Shoes: Closed-toed pumps in a color that compliments your outfit are best.
-Do not wear chunky heels, flat soled-shoes, stilettos, or shoes with too much height.
+- Shoes: Closed-toe pumps in a color that complements your outfit are best.
+Do not wear chunky heels, flat-soled shoes, stilettos, or shoes with too much height.
 It is important to wear shoes that fit well so you can walk comfortably.
-Try and select a shoe color that coordinates with the color of your purse.
+Try to select a shoe color that coordinates with the color of your purse.

-If you are uncertain about how to dress for a meeting, treat all face-to-face business contact as you would a job interview and dress appropriately—in standard business attire.
-And, if you are invited to a business social event it is acceptable to ask what the dress code is.
+If you're uncertain about how to dress for a meeting, treat all face-to-face business contact as you would a job interview.
+Dress appropriately, in standard business attire.
+And, if you are invited to a business social event, it is acceptable to ask what the dress code is.